 If you work hard and are disciplined most of us could save up $2k.
 There are some excellent examples of wristwatches under this price that really make me question why I ever need to spend more.
 Chronographs rarely make these lists of best watches under $2k and there’s a good reason.

 These complicated watches are expensive!
 Let’s take a journey to the most affordable corners of the entry-level and luxury watch market (the irony is not lost on me) and find the 12 best chronograph watches under $2k.
 And because I want this list to be as interesting and informative as possible, I am only going to select one watch per brand.

 Budget Options for the most Frugal of Collectors

 The real showstopper here is the in-house Seagull ST19 hand wind mechanical chronograph.
-The movement is manufactured in China but based off the famed Venus caliber 175.
+The movement is manufactured in China but based on the famed Venus caliber 175.
 Prices vary on this model depending on how you choose to spec it out, but even if you spec it to the top, you’ll be under $500, let alone the $2000 budget we have here.
-You might even have enough left over to pick yourself up a nice time only piece to round out the collection.
+You might even have enough left over to pick yourself up a nice time-only piece to round out the collection.

-In the world of chronographs, pilot inspired timepieces are highly coveted and commonly drawn upon for inspiration.
-If the $6k plus market for a new Breitling Navitimer isn’t for you, but you want something with serious aviation heritage, than Citizen and their Promaster Skyhawk line might be exactly what you’re looking for.
+In the world of chronographs, pilot-inspired timepieces are highly coveted and commonly drawn upon for inspiration.
+If the $6k plus market for a new Breitling Navitimer isn’t for you, but you want something with serious aviation heritage, then Citizen and their Promaster Skyhawk line might be exactly what you’re looking for.
 This version is a Blue Angels edition and comes with a classic blue and yellow color scheme to match.